thechnet/une/README.md

   - Choose *OK* 3x.
 - Download and extract this repository.
 - Open a *Command Prompt* instance inside the downloaded repository.
-  An easy way to do this is to navigate inside the repository, click on the adress bar, type `cmd`, and press <kbd>Enter</kbd>.
+  An easy way to do this is to navigate inside the repository, click on the address bar, type `cmd`, and press <kbd>Enter</kbd>.
 - Build `une.exe` using `clang @win`.
   To build the debug version, use `clang @win-dbg`.